pudly/schmopera-hugo/content/articles/mo-elektra.md

 </figure>

-With all these different uses of the one dramatic tool, the creative team certainly believed in the effectiveness of the medium.
-I think it could have been trimmed a bit, because it distracted from the artists on stage.
-There was a dolly with a camera, and two directors that moved around throughout the opera.
+Interestingly, the audience sees the singers transition from their _Elektra_ characters to play playing silent film actors, coming out of their dramatic scenes and "regrouping", smiling at the director, being kissed on the cheek by colleagues or giving handshakes.

-This concept was interesting because the audience saw how the singers playing silent film actors would come out of their dramatic scenes and regrouping, smiling at the director, being kissed on the cheek by colleagues or handshakes.
+The creative team certainly believes in the effectiveness of the film medium.
+I think it could have been trimmed a bit.
+Notably with the meandering dolly carrying a camera and two directors throughout the opera, the concept sometimes distracted from the artists on stage.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570496208/media/2019/10/MOElektra_37A0496_hvbgze.jpg){{% /md %}}